Prag8855/aab/frontend/content/guides/biometric-pictures-in-berlin.md

 Photos from a photo booths are **not accepted** by the *[[Bürgeramt]]* or the *[[Ausländerbehörde]]*.[^2]

 There are Fotofix photo booths everywhere in Berlin.
-Photos cost €10.{{ fail_on('2026-03-01') }} You get five 35 × 45 mm passport pictures printed on the same sheet.
+Photos cost around €10.{{ fail_on('2026-12-31') }} You get five 35 × 45 mm passport pictures printed on the same sheet.

 **[Find a photo booth](https://www.google.com/maps?q=fotoautomat)** - Google Maps